 - Documentation which gives users the URL to the online documentation for Fedora. - About Fedora Administrator which provides version information, and copyright and licensing notices.

 Appendix A: Digital Object Construction

 This manual's focus is on practical use of the Fedora Administrator Tool.
-For further discussion on the theory behind digital object construction, please see the Fedora Digital Objects.
+For further discussion of digital object construction, please see Object Reference.